eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 > time-related terminology to keep things easier to follow.

-We'll define a node as a pair of an identifier (`zai din`) and set of nodes that this node haa arcs towards.
+We'll define a node as a pair of an identifier (`zai din`) and set of nodes that this node has arcs towards.
 Note that while sets can't be empty, we want to support nodes with no arcs.
 This is done by using a sentinel value instead of the set (`zai din` again).